MSc in Applied Health Economics

 - Calculations used in the assessment of research data such as relative risk, absolute risk, number needed to treat.

-- Basic statistical tests and their applications including t-Tests, ANOVA, Chi-Square.
+- Basic statistical tests and their applications including T-Tests, ANOVA, Chi-Squared Tests.

-- Fundamentals of evidence based practice and its application into the clinical setting.
+- Principles of evidence based practice and its application into the clinical setting.

-- Research into educational principles for both health care practitioner and patient.
+- Research into educational principles for both doctor and patient.
+Understanding what may work for the patient as well as the educator.

-- Interpret research in Applied Health Economics for healthcare decision making.
+- Interpret research and critically appraise research methods used in in Applied Health Economics for healthcare decision making.

 - Literature review and appraisal of the evidence.